scala/docs.scala-lang/_overviews/scala3-scaladoc/static-site.md

 Before generating your static site you need to set the `-siteroot` value in your doc `scalacOptions`.
 The value of this is the directory that holds your docs.
 The root URL for the generated documentation will also be `<site-root>`.

-For example if you have a directory called `docs` and you'd like that to be treated as your site root :
+For example if you have a directory called `docs` and you'd like that to be treated as your site root:

 ```
 .